araobp/unity-excavator/README.md

 I attached Rigidbody and Colliders to the excavator with Gravity enabled.

-Regarding autonomous driving/construction, it is just about orbit calicuation by Classical Dynamics.
+Regarding autonomous driving/construction, it is just about caliculation of the bucket's orbit by using Classical Dynamics.

 ## Working with point cloud